Generic Name: bendamustine hydrochloride

 NDC 63459-391-20 Treanda (bendamustine hydrochloride) for Injection, 100 mg in 20 mL amber single-use vial

 Patient Counseling Information

-Patients should be informed of the likelihood that Treanda will cause a decrease in white blood cells, platelets, and red blood cells.
-They will need frequent monitoring of these parameters.
-They should be instructed to report shortness of breath, significant fatigue, bleeding, fever, or other signs of infection.
+Inform patients of the likelihood that Treanda will cause a decrease in white blood cells, platelets, and red blood cells, and the need for frequent monitoring of blood counts.
+Advise patients to report shortness of breath, significant fatigue, bleeding, fever, or other signs of infection.

 Advise patients that Treanda may cause tiredness and to avoid driving any vehicle or operating any dangerous tools or machinery if they experience this side effect.

 Advise patients that Treanda may cause nausea and/or vomiting.
 Patients should report nausea and vomiting so that symptomatic treatment may be provided.

 Advise patients that Treanda may cause diarrhea.
 Patients should report diarrhea to the physician so that symptomatic treatment may be provided.

 Advise patients that a mild rash or itching may occur during treatment with Treanda.
 Advise patients to immediately report severe or worsening rash or itching.